Music at St Mary's, Maldon

 St Mary's Organ Scholar

 The organ scholarship was set up in early 2008 to support and encourage young musicians.
 Anyone who has reached a standard of at least grade VI on the keyboard (not necessarily organ, piano will suffice) may apply.
 The holder receives tuition, ample practice time and many opportunities to accompany the choir and congregation under the guidance of the Director of Music.
 It is an ideal opportunity for any young person interested in pursuing a career in music or who simply loves making music for its own sake.
 Experience of holding such a position can be an invaluable aid in university entrance.
 The first holder of the St Mary’s Organ Scholarship was Paul Johnson, who was generously supported financially by a grant from the Linda Starling Memorial Fund.
 Paul subsequently studied organ at Birmingham Conservatoire and is now Director of Music at St Martin of Tours, Epsom.
-The current holder is William Foster, who has accompanied the choir in the USA, Italy and Wales.
+The current holder is Matthew Foster, who has accompanied the choir in the USA, Italy and Wales.

 Anyone interested in applying for the post of Organ Scholar or of finding out more information should contact the Director of Music, Colin Baldy.